autism-101/hugo-website/content/english/autism-resources-newly-diagnosed.md

   title: "What Now?"
   image: "images/what-now.jpg"
-  imagealt: "A woman of color sits in a train looking ahead and pondering." content : "So you have been diagnosed or self-diagnosed as Autistic, what are your next steps?
+  imagealt: "A woman of color sits in a train looking ahead and pondering." content : "So what are your next steps?
 It is important to realize that you are not alone.
 There are many Autistic communities both online and in real life for you to enjoy.
 Check out the \"Autistic Groups\" page or scroll down to learn how to find other Autistic people on social media and to explore some Autistic run websites.
 If you come across any terminology or acronyms you are not familiar with be sure to check out our handy \"Autism Glossary\" page."
   button:
     enable : true
     label : "Autistic Groups"